cerebral/overmind/packages/overmind-website/guides/beginner/01_getstarted.md

 <Example name="guide/getstarted/createapp" view />
 ```

-We add the state to a new application instance and export the app.
-The instances has a method called **connect** which connets your application to the components.
+We add the state to our main module and configure that module in our **app.ts** file.
+Note that you do not have to touch this file again.
+This is just the initial wiring.
+The app instance has a method called **connect** which connets your application to the components.
 Let us do that now.

 ```marksy
 <Example name="guide/getstarted/connectapp" view />